oshikiri/build-your-own-d3/README.md

 ```

-If you save the above code as an HTML file and open it in your browser, you will see that it behaves the same as the official D3 version.
+If you save the above code as an HTML file and open it in your browser, you will see that it behaves the same way as the official D3 version.

 ![Result of hello-world (Web API version)](.readme/hello-world-vanillajs.png)

 The goal of this document is to implement a library that behaves like D3, using the same interface.
-So, let's align the interface next.
+So, let's match the interface next.

 Looking again at the official D3 version's chart drawing code, you can see that `d3.select("#chart").append("div").text("hello world");` uses D3's characteristic method-chaining interface.
 Also, according to [@types/d3-selection][types-d3-selection], the return value of `d3.select` is a `Selection`.